apiato/documentation/docs/components/main-components/transformers.md

 which is the underlying library used for handling transformations in Apiato.

 To generate new transformers
-you may use the `apiato:generate:transformer` interactive command.
+you may use the `apiato:generate:transformer` interactive command:

 ```
 php artisan apiato:generate:transformer